Farewell Discourse: Part 1: My peace I give unto you

-Koestenberger states that this was likely to contrast the "Heavenly peace" of Jesus with attempts at worldly peace at the time such as the Pax Romana instituted by Emperor Augustus.
-The use of the word peace (eirene in Greek) is rare in John's Gospel and apart from one other case in the Farewell Discourse (16:33) it is only used by the resurrected Jesus in John 20:19–26.
+Koestenberger argues that this was likely to contrast the "Heavenly peace" of Jesus with attempts at worldly peace at the time such as the Pax Romana instituted by Emperor Augustus.
+The use of the word peace (eirene in Greek) is rare in John's Gospel, and apart from one other case in the Farewell Discourse (16:33), it is only used by the resurrected Jesus in John 20:19–26.

 Part 2: I am the vine, you the branches

 This part is a meditation on Jesus as the source of life for the community and builds on the pattern of discipleship in the gospels.

 In the beginning Jesus states: "I am the true vine", leading to the use of the term The Vine to refer to this teaching.
-The disciples (and hence the community) are then referred to as the branches that depend on the vine:
+The disciples are then referred to as the branches that depend on the vine: